knubie/learning-hoon/post-2.md

 > ###### :if ?: "wutcol"
 > `{$if p/seed q/seed r/seed}`: branch on a boolean test.

 The first leg, `p`, is the condition to test, the second, `q`,  executes on true, and the third, `r`, executes on false.
-The second new thing is the `(add p q)` gate which is part of the standard library and should be pretty self explanatory.
+The other two new things are the `(add p q)` and `(lte p q) gates which are part of the standard library and should be pretty self explanatory (lte stands for less than or equal to).

 The interesting part here is `$(a (add a 1))`, which calls the same empty-named arm (the gate itself, `$`) that it's inside of, essentially recursing.
 Curiously enough, though, the syntax is a bit different.
 We're not writing `($ (add a 1))` (the irregular form of `%-`).
 The syntax we're using is actually the irregular form of `%=`, which looks like `%=($ a (add a 1))` in regular form.
 Let's look at the documentation for `%=`.